jlightstone/cs_project/README.md

 ![Introduction_Data](https://github.com/hoangtung167/cx4240/blob/master/CSV%20Files/Introduction_data.png)

 The data above shows a continuous block of experimental data.
 This graph shows plotted accoustic viabrations as a function of time.
-The plot also shows a "time to failure" component (a.k.a. the time when an earthquake or fault slip occurs).
+The plot also shows a "time to failure" component (a.k.a. the time of earthquake).
 In order to predict the time to failure, statistical features must be extracted from the data.
 The features used to describe the data are discussed in the next section.

 #### Environment Setup
 <details><summary>CLICK TO EXPAND</summary>